 - Investor Fees: None.
 The borrower pays fees

 - Open To: Open to accredited and non-accredited investors

 - Investment Options: short-term residential single-family debt fractional basis

 - Transparent process with lots of details provided about platform risk and performance

 What Is Groundfloor?

-Groundfloor is a real estate crowdfunding investment platform that allows individuals to invest in short-term real estate debt.
+Groundfloor is a real estate crowdfunding investment platform that allows individuals to invest in short-term collateralized real estate debt notes.
 The company primarily makes short-term loans ranging from 6 – 12 months to real estate “flippers” who fix and flip individual investment properties.

 Before opening a loan to investors on their platform, Groundfloor thoroughly vets a borrower’s experience, creditworthiness, and business plan.
 Then, they assess the property value on an as-is and as-improved basis.

 Groundfloor is open to accredited and non-accredited investors with a minimum investment of just $10.